YitingTsaii/Python-Based-Projects/README.md

 1) the parenthesis form of tree T <br/>
 2) the printed form of tree T <br/>
 3) the left boundary of tree T

+## 2. Web Scraping

+* extract the current movie list from an airline company's website
+* get the rating for each movie from IMDb
+* return the highest-rated movie name